javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/12-arrow-functions/article.md

 Here in `forEach`, the arrow function is used, so `this.title` in it is exactly the same as in the outer method `showList`.
 That is: `group.title`.

-If we used a "regular" function, there would be an error:
+If we used a "regular" function, the callback context would be different than the group object:

 ```js run
 let group = {